 Some marriage notices, especially from the Fremont Courier, have been indexed.
 However, only a small percentage of the marriages have been indexed - do not use this index as your only search for a marriage.

 Besides obituaries, a variety of other sources have been indexed into this database.

 Examples of these other sources are probate case files, funeral home records, society membership records, biographical files, brief references in history books, etc. Hayes cannot set a standard fee for copying these items because they can range from one page to fifty or more.
-If the item is located at the Hayes Presidential Center, contact the library staff (419-332-2081) or email@example.com) to find out what is available on your individual.
+If the item is located at the Hayes Presidential Library, contact the library staff (419-332-2081) or [email protected]) to find out what is available on your individual.
 In general, our research fee for this material is $15.00 an hour plus photocopying costs.
 If the item is located at another library, please contact that library directly.